A Tale of Two Cities: Sources

 While performing in The Frozen Deep, Dickens was given a play to read called The Dead Heart by Watts Phillips which had the historical setting, the basic storyline, and the climax that Dickens used in A Tale of Two Cities.
 The play was produced while A Tale of Two Cities was being serialised in All the Year Round and led to talk of plagiarism.

 Other sources are The French Revolution: A History by Thomas Carlyle (especially important for the novel's rhetoric and symbolism); Zanoni by Edward Bulwer-Lytton; The Castle Spector by Matthew Lewis; Travels in France by Arthur Young; and Tableau de Paris by Louis-Sébastien Mercier.
 Dickens also used material from an account of imprisonment during the Terror by Beaumarchais, and records of the trial of a French spy published in The Annual Register.

-Research published in The Dickensian in 1963 suggests that the house at 1 Greek Street, now The House of St Barnabas, forms the basis for Dr Manette and Lucie's London house.
+Research published in The Dickensian in 1963 suggests that the house at 1 Greek Street, now The House of St Barnabas, forms the basis for Dr. Manette and Lucie's London house.

 In a building at the back, attainable by a courtyard where a plane tree rustled its green leaves, church organs claimed to be made, and likewise gold to be beaten by some mysterious giant who had a golden arm starting out of the wall ... as if he had beaten himself precious.

 The "golden arm" (an arm-and-hammer symbol, an ancient sign of the gold-beater's craft) is now housed at the Charles Dickens Museum, but a modern replica could be seen sticking out of the wall near the Pillars of Hercules pub at the western end of Manette Street (formerly Rose Street), until this building was demolished in 2017.

 Publication history

 The 45-chapter novel was published in 31 weekly instalments in Dickens's new literary periodical titled All the Year Round.
-From April to November of 1859, Dickens also republished the chapters as eight monthly sections in green covers.
+From April to November 1859, Dickens also republished the chapters as eight monthly sections in green covers.
 All but three of Dickens's previous novels had appeared as monthly instalments prior to publication as books.
 The first weekly instalment of A Tale of Two Cities ran in the first issue of All the Year Round on 30 April 1859.
 The last ran 30 weeks later, on 26 November.

 The Telegraph and The Guardian claim that it is one of the best-selling novels of all time.
 WorldCat listed 1,529 editions of the work, including 1,305 print editions.